panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 Every JavaScript developer, including myself, has been struggling in understanding how `this` keyword works.

-So, if you have a hard time determining the value of `this` keyword in a particular situation, I've created an easy algorithm for you to follow.
+So, if you struggle determining the value of `this` keyword in a particular situation, I've created a universal algorithm for you to follow.

 While I made the algorithm as accessible as possible, I recommend reading it multiple times and understand the terms that it uses.

-Also you fill find in the post examples showing step-by-step evaluation of the algorithm for particular situations.
+Also I'll show you step-by-step evaluation of the algorithm for particular situations.
 Finally, try the homework exercises by yourself!

 *Note: If you don't understand the algorithm from the first time: that's expected!
 Get back to the post later and try again until you crack it.*